SKindij/udemy-JS-React-Redux-course/FOOD-project/README.md

 ## Web Storage
 **localStorage** is a property of the global object of the browser (window).
 It can be accessed as window.localStorage or just localStorage.<br>
 > 1. in Google Chrome open DevTools (F12)
-> 2. go to the **"Resources"** tab
+> 2. go to the **Application** tab
-> 3. in left panel you will see the localStorage for this domain and all the values that it contains
+> 3. in left panel you will see localStorage and sessionStorage for this domain

 For each domain, your browser creates its own localStorage object, and it can only be edited or viewed on that domain.
 > ``localStorage.setItem('myKey', 'myValue');``